KiyomizuSuzu/Bluetooth/README.md

-bluetooth /on      # Turn Bluetooth on bluetooth /off     # Turn Bluetooth off bluetooth /status  # Show current Bluetooth status bluetooth /help    # Show help message
+bluetooth /on      # Turn Bluetooth on bluetooth /off     # Turn Bluetooth off bluetooth /status  # Show current Bluetooth status bluetooth /help    # Show available commands you can use